-I can go for creating what is a sample path of the simple random walk by using the Matlab code.
-So for that I have to fix what is the initial position and what is a maximum number of steps I would like to go for finding the sample path and what is a probability of success in each, what is a forward move probability accordingly it is going to take the value 1 with the probability p and it is going to take the value -1 with the probability 1 - p.

-So I am giving the value of p only and then I am just going for the possible values of Sn by adding the 1 or -1 accordingly, I am just writing the sample path of Si's.

-So if you see the sample path over the time 0 to 20 and each Xi's are going to take the value 1 or -1 accordingly, the Sn is going to take the same value or incremented by 1 or decremented by -1 according to the values of Xi's.
-Therefore, this is going to be the one sample path, which is depicted using the MatLab code.
+I can go for creating what is a sample path of the simple random walk by using the MATLAB code.
+So for that I have to fix what is the initial position and what is the maximum number of the steps I would like to go for finding the sample path and what is the probability of success in each - what is a forward move probability.
+Accordingly it is going to take the value 1 with the probability P and it is going to take the value minus 1 with the probability 1 minus P. So I am giving the value of a P only and then I am just going for the possible values of Sn by adding the 1 or minus 1.
+Accordingly I am just writing the sample path of Si's.
+So if you see the sample path over the time 0 to 20 and each Xi's are going to take the value 1 or minus 1 accordingly the Sn is going to take the same value or incremented by 1 or decremented by minus 1 according to the values of Xi's therefore this is going to be the one path which is depicted using the MATLAB code.

-So this is the earlier, I have shown the same graph.
-This is the Sn as n tends to infinity.
-Here you can see the different sample path for as n tends to infinity, you can find out what is the distribution of Sn divided by square root of n, as n tends to infinity also and this figures it has a three different sample path and one can observe what is the amount of a person A has n tends to infinity that depends on whether he is going to take the positive value or he is going to have the negative value depends on the 1st few games.

-That it can be observed from this diagram, the first few results whether he is going to gain by 1 Rupee or he is going to lose by 1 Rupee.
-Accordingly, the possible values of Sn will go as n tends to infinity.
-Now we are going to discuss the fourth simple Stochastic process that comes in the population model.
+So this is the earlier I have shown the same graph.
+This is the Sn as n tends to infinity here you can see the different sample path for as n tends to infinity you can find out what is the distribution of Sn divided by square root of n as n tends to infinity also and this figures it has a three different sample path and one can observe what is the amount of a person A has as n tends to infinity that depends on whether he is going to take the positive value or he is going to have the negative value depends on the first few games.
+That it can be observed from this diagram.
+The first few results whether he is going to gain by one rupee or he is going to lose by one rupee accordingly the possible values of Sn will go as n tends to infinity.